List of commanders of the International Space Station

-This is a chronological list of commanders of the International Space Station.
+This is a chronological list of commanders of the International Space Station (ISS).
 A pre-decided inhabitant of the ISS assumes command upon departure of the previous commander, at the end of an expedition, in a small hand-over ceremony.
 Their responsibility is defined by the ISS Code of Conduct, which states that the ISS commander has some authority over the operations of the ISS, but should ultimately defer most decisions to the Flight Director.